Trump says US to impose tariffs on steel, aluminum imports

 The administration says duties would protect US industry, but critics say they would raise costs for industry and fail to deliver on a campaign pledge to boost domestic jobs.

-Trump tweeted on Thursday that American steel and aluminum companies needed “free, fair and smart trade”.
-Trump has indicated he favors a duty of 24 percent on steel imports.
+Mr Trump tweeted on Thursday that US steel and aluminum companies needed “free, fair and smart trade”.
+He has indicated he favours a duty of 24 per cent on steel imports.

-The administration has also cited national security interests for its action, saying the United States needs domestic supply for its tanks and warships.
+The administration has also cited national security interests for its action, saying the US needs domestic supply for its tanks and warships.
 The Department of Defense has recommended targeted steel tariffs and a delay in aluminum duties.

 China target

-Although China only accounts for two per cent of US steel imports, its massive industry expansion has helped produce a global glut of steel that has driven down prices.
+Although China only accounts for 2 per cent of US steel imports, its massive industry expansion has helped produce a global glut of steel that has driven down prices.

-Trade tensions between the United States and China have risen since Trump took office in 2017 and the administration is also pushing on what it regards as forced technology transfers to China.
+Trade tensions between the US and China have risen since Mr Trump took office in 2017 and the administration is also pushing on what it regards as forced technology transfers to China.

 Shares of Asian steel producers such as South Korea’s POSCO and Nippon Steel fell overnight.